gschmutz/stream-processing-workshop/07f-static-data-ingestion/README.md

 EMIT CHANGES;
 ```

 This is also a continous query statement, but there is no data being shown.
 Why is that, shouldn't there be data in the `truck_topic`, as we have seen in the console consumer.
-The reason why we don't see any data is because the query starts at th end of the topic, waiting for new data to arrive.
-If we perform another update on the source (the PostgreSQL table), keeping the ksql select running
+The reason why we don't see any data is because the query starts at the end of the topic, waiting for new data to arrive.
+If we perform another update on the source (the PostgreSQL table), keeping the ksqldb select running

 ```
 UPDATE "driver" SET "available" = 'N', "last_update" = CURRENT_TIMESTAMP  WHERE "id" = 27;